SumoLogic/sumologic-otel-collector/docs/migration.md

         - set(attributes["k8s.cluster.name"], "my-cluster")
   ```

-- You can alternatively use [resourceprocessor][resourceprocessor] to set custom fields/metadata for source:
+- As an alternative, you can  use [resourceprocessor][resourceprocessor] to set custom fields/metadata for source:

   For example, the following snippet configures two fields, `cloud.availability_zone` and `k8s.cluster.name`: